Hear Me Out: Defending Our Most Unpopular Thirst Opinions

 Kathleen Newman-Bremang, Deputy Director, Global

 “I feel like y’all haven’t really seen him like I have, but I didn’t start feeling this way until adulthood.
 I was rewatching Shrek — because it's very much a childhood movie that I loved and it always makes me feel very comfortable and nostalgic — and I was like ‘Wait, hold on.’
 I understand Fiona better than I ever have because I feel like as a child, they made Shrek out to be ugly, but that was very Eurocentric thinking.
 It was giving, white supremacy.
 I could see why Fiona would like him, and why she would give up her entire life as a princess to be with him.
-He has real estate, he takes care of his kids, he's tall, he's wide, he can chop wood, he is loyal to his friends and family, he's funny, he's a hard worker.
-He doesn't depend on anyone and I like how he's confident on his own.”
+He has real estate, he takes care of his kids, he's tall, he's wide, he can chop wood, he's loyal to his friends and family, he's funny, he's a hard worker.
+He doesn't depend on anyone, and I like how he's confident on his own.”

 “Shrek 2 is where I really developed this taste.
 But I think in that one, he turns into a white man?
 I'm not sure of that direction…I like to pretend I didn't see that, because when Shrek goes into human form, it’s like, ‘My God.
 That is not who I thought he was going to be.’
 So I was very happy when he went back to his ogre self.
 Then as soon as I started realizing my feelings, I started dating men who are kinda… like Shrek.
 A lot of my exes are not gonna like this one, but I feel like they look like him a little bit.
 They definitely had ogre vibes.”